 Lena Kinder, a German exchange student, studying in Dublin took to the podium and honored Irelands Holocaust survivors by name before Lynn McNally from the organizer’s read a witness account from the death camps written by the hand of a 14 year old Polish inmate.
 The March began at 3:20pm led by a large banner with the March of Life logo clearly visible followed by the Israel flag, flags of the European nations and participants of the event.
 The march proceeded through central Belfast to the finishing point at Belfast City Hall at 3:45pm.
 Many onlookers, realizing that the event commemorated the holocaust, joined the procession in support along the route.
 At Belfast City Hall the descendant of a Nazi perpetrator broke the silence of his family publicly, explaining how his Grandfather had been a Nazi SS Officer and a murderer.
 He then spoke out against anti-Semitism and Jew hatred in all its forms and proclaimed that he stood with Israel.
 Many of Northern Irelands Jewish community attended the march along with the Christian Community and others.
 The event culminated with the singing of Hatikvah accompanied by a solo violin resonating over the busy streets of central Belfast at 4pm.

-One New Man Ministries is a charity funded by free will donations and offerings
+ONM Ministries & March of Life UK is a charity funded by free will donations and offerings

 Copyright @ All Rights Reserved